Create a Flat ZIP Archive in C#

 Why Create a Flat ZIP?

-• Simplifies ZIP file management.
+• Simplifies ZIP file management: Reduces complexity when handling multiple files.

-• Reduces redundant folder structures.
+• Reduces redundant folder structures: Streamlines the organization of files.

 Table of Contents